-A problem that needs to be addressed is the reliability of the sensors on structures, says Dimitrios Zarouchas Assistant Professor Artificial Intelligence for Structures, Prognostics & Health Management at TU Delft.
+A problem that needs to be addressed is the reliability of the sensors on structures, says Dimitrios Zarouchas Assistant Professor of Artificial Intelligence for Structures, Prognostics & Health Management at TU Delft.
 “Reliability and the certification of sensors.
-As we showed on a picture, all sensors have wires that need to be certified.”
+As we showed in a picture, all sensors have wires that need to be certified.”
 Other research groups around the world are looking at the reliability of sensors, so Zarouchas is optimistic this will be solved.

 Find the dent: during the 2018 Farnborough Airshow, the nose of the Mitsubishi MRJ90 was dented during ground handling.
 The damage was minor but was also almost invisible to the naked eye.
 (Richard Schuurman)

 For the predictability of systems, the ReMAP team already has had access to data from KLM’s Boeing 737 and 787 fleet.
 A real-time adaptive maintenance planning tool will be tested with KLM from September onwards for a six-month period.
 “What we already observe from preliminary results is that it is not possible for all systems to have a reliable health-monitoring solution.
 That’s because the sensors that are attached to systems are not necessarily there for health monitoring but more for control”, says Santos.
 Once fully developed, database-driven maintenance could save airlines in Europe some €700 million in costs, the research team thinks.

 Long-term, Santos and his team see huge opportunities for additional cost savings as aircraft can be designed to different standards.
 “If we can monitor health conditions in a reliable way, then we can exploit the full life of our systems and structures, reducing costs without compromising safety.
 In the long-term, if we have such a system we can be less demanding on our design criteria for aircraft and have lighter aircraft flying”, says Santos.
 So this is the way how to make composite airliners even lighter.